Zabooby/mpv-config/README.md

 ## Overview
 Just my personal config files for use in [mpv](https://mpv.io/), a free, open-source, & cross-platform media player, with a focus on quality and a practical yet comfortable viewing experience.
 Contains tuned profiles (for up/downscaling, live action & anime), custom key bindings, a GUI, as well as multiple scripts, shaders & filters serving different functions.
 Suitable for both high and low-end computers (with some tweaks).

+Before installing, please take your time to read this whole README as common issues can be easily solved by simply reading carefully.

 ## Scripts and Shaders
 - [uosc](https://github.com/darsain/uosc) - Adds a minimalist but highly customisable gui.
 - [evafast](https://github.com/po5/evafast) - Fast-forwarding and seeking on a single key.